rebelthor/bambu-lab-pen-plotter/README.md

 Since the entire drawing is a single "first layer", we only need to configure first layer speeds:

-* **First layer > Outer wall:** `300 - 400 mm/s` (For Stabilo)
+* **Speed > First layer:** `300 - 400 mm/s` (For Stabilo)
     - *Why needed:* The Stabilo pen tip can handle high speeds without skipping or lifting off the paper.
 Fast speeds dramatically reduce drawing time.
 The default `50mm/s` is for 3D print bed adhesion, which doesn't apply to pen plotting.

     - *Effect:* Lower speeds (< `200mm/s`) work but take much longer.
 Higher speeds (> `450mm/s`) may cause the pen to skip or the spring mechanism to lose contact with paper.
 Different pen types need different speeds (e.g., Posca requires `30-40mm/s`).

-* **First layer > Inner wall:** `300 - 400 mm/s`
-    - *Why needed:* Should match outer wall speed for consistent line quality throughout the drawing.

-    - *Effect:* Mismatched speeds would create visible differences between different parts of the drawing.

-* **First layer > Infill:** `300 - 400 mm/s`
-    - *Why needed:* If using infill to fill shapes, match the wall speeds to keep drawing time reasonable.

-    - *Effect:* Default slow infill speed would make filled areas take much longer than outlines.
+* **Acceleration > First layer:** `5000 mm/s²`
+    - *Why needed:* Acceleration determines how quickly the printer reaches target speed.
+Low acceleration (default ~500-1000 mm/s²) means the printer spends most of its time accelerating/decelerating and never actually reaches 300mm/s on short line segments.
+Higher acceleration ensures the pen reaches full speed quickly.

+    - *Effect:* Too low (<1000 mm/s²) makes drawing very slow even with high speed settings.
+Too high (>8000 mm/s²) may cause the pen to skip or lose contact. `5000 mm/s²` provides a good balance of speed and pen control.

-**Note:** You can leave "Other layers" speed settings at defaults since your drawing only has one layer.
+**Note:** You can leave "Other layers" speed and acceleration settings at defaults since your drawing only has one layer.

 **D. Other Essential Settings:**